daniele3b/SafeWater/Assignment2/evaluation.md

 ![M1 ZOOM](https://github.com/daniele3b/SafeWater/blob/main/images/node_zoom.png)

-From the image above it's easy to identify the time in which the power consumption increase it's concurrent with the action of sending data.
+From the image above it's easy to identify that the time in which the power consumption increase it's concurrent with the action of sending data.